A Nondisclosure Agreement

 If you are already looking at a nondisclosure agreement, the agreement should pretty clearly spell out what is considered confidential information.
 The purpose of defining this term within the NDA is to establish the boundaries of the agreement (the subject matter) and disclosure, but without actually disclosing the confidential information (keep in mind that the agreement itself is not always confidential).
-For example, an NDA may define "confidential information" to be all client lists and past purchasing records, but it does not have to provide the actual names of the clients or their past purchases.
 When you have finished drafting your NDA, be sure to look back over it and ensure that all of your trade secrets are covered by your definition of "confidential information."

 Exclusions from Confidential Information

 Almost every nondisclosure agreement will also contain exclusions from the definition of confidential information.
 This means that the party receiving the excluded information has no duty to protect the confidentiality of the excluded information.
 Most exclusions are created by law.
 Perhaps the most important exclusion is that information cannot be protected by an NDA if the information was created or discovered by the receiving party prior to, or independent of, any involvement with the disclosing party.